AdaCore/gnatstudio/docs/users_guide/vcs.rst

 .. index:: screen shot
 .. image:: vcs-activities.jpg

-Bring up the VCS Activities view through the :guimenu:`VCS->Activities` menu.
+Start the :gnulabel:`VCS Activities` view through the :menuselection:`VCS --> Activities` menu.
 It contains the following columns:

 *Activity / File*

   The name of the activity or files belonging to an activity.
 You can sort this column by clicking on its header.

 *Status*

-  Shows the status of the file.
+  Shows the status of each file.
 You can sort this column by clicking on its header.
 See :ref:`The_VCS_Explorer` for a full description.

 *Log*

   Indicates whether a revision log exists for the file.

 *Working rev.*

   Indicates the version of the local file.

 *Head rev.*

   Indicates the most recent version of the file in the repository.

-The VCS Explorer supports multiple selections.
-To select a single line, left-click on it.
-To select a range of lines, select the first line, hold the :kbd:`Shift` key, and select the last line.
-To add or remove single lines from the selection, hold down the :kbd:`Control` key and left-click what you want to select or deselect.
+The :guilabel:`VCS Explorer` supports multiple selections.
+To select a single file, left-click on it.
+To select a range of files, select the first, hold the :kbd:`Shift` key, and select the last.
+To add or remove single lines from the selection, hold down the :kbd:`Control` key and left-click what you want to select or remove.

 There are different contextual menu entries depending on the position on the screen.
 An empty area has only the following option:

 *Create new activity*

   Create a new activity.
 Edit the name by double clicking on it.

-On an activity line the contextual menu contains:
+On an activity line, the contextual menu contains:

 *Group commit*

-  This is a selectable menu entry.
-It is activated only if the VCS supports atomic commit and absolute filenames.
+  This is a selectable menu entry, activated only if the VCS supports atomic commit and absolute filenames.
 See :ref:`The_VCS_node` for full details.

 *Create new activity*

   Create a new activity.
 Edit the name by double clicking on it.

 *Re-open activity / Close activity*

   If the activity is closed, re-open it.
 If open, close the activity.

 *Delete activity*

   Remove the activity.

 *Commit activity*

   Commit the activity.
 If group commit is activated then the commit log content is generated using a fully configurable template file.
 See :ref:`Files`.
-If group commit is not activated, the log content for each activity file is the file log catenated with the activity log.
+If group commit is not activated, the log content for each activity file is the file log concatenated with the activity log.
 After this operation the file's log are removed but the activity log is retained as documentation.

 *Query status*

-  Query the status for all the source files contained in the activity.
+  Query the status for all source files contained in the activity.

 *Update*

-  Update all the source files contained in the activity.
+  Update all source files contained in the activity.

 *Compare against head revision*

   Show a visual comparison between the local activity files and the most recent version of those files in the repository.

 *Build patch file*

   Create a patch file (in text format) for the activity.
 The patch file contains a header (the activity log and file's logs) and the diff of each file.
 The header format is fully configurable using a template file.
 See :ref:`Files`.

 *Edit revision log*

   Edit the current revision log for activity.
 This log is shared with all the activity files.

 *Remove revision log*

   Remove the current revision log for activity.
 This menu is present only if the activity revision log exists.

 On a line containing a filename, the contextual menu contains:

 *Create new activity*

   Create a new activity.
 Edit the name by double clicking on it.

 *Remove from activity*

   Remove the selected file from the activity and delete the activity log.

 *Edit revision log*

   Edit the current revision log for the selected file.

 .. _The_VCS_Menu: